Early results in the search for extreme coronal line emitters with the Dark Energy Spectroscopic Instrument: Observations and Data Reduction

 \subsubsection{Keck}

-We acquired spectra of three of our ECLE candidates with the Low Resolution Imaging Spectrometer \citep[LRIS;][]{oke_1995_KeckLowResolutionImaging} on the 10m Keck I telescope at the W. M. Keck Observatory.
-These observations utilized the one~arcsecond slit, the D560 dichroic, the 600/4000 grism, and the 400/8500 grating.
-This instrument configuration produced a combined wavelength range of $\sim$~3200--10200~\AA, and a spectral resolving power of R~$\approx$~900.
-To minimize slit losses caused by atmospheric dispersion \citep{filippenko_1982_importanceatmosphericdifferential}, the slit was oriented at or near the parallactic angle.
-The LRIS spectra were reduced with the \textsc{LPipe} data reduction pipeline \citep{perley_2019_FullyAutomatedReduction}.
+We acquired spectra of three of our ECLE candidates with the Low Resolution Imaging Spectrometer \citep[LRIS;][]{oke_1995_KeckLowResolutionImaging} on the 10~m Keck I telescope at the W. M. Keck Observatory.
+These observations utilized the $1''$ slit, the D560 dichroic, the 600/4000 grism, and the 400/8500 grating.
+This instrument configuration produced a combined wavelength range of $\sim 3200$--10,200~\AA\ and a spectral resolving power of $R = \lambda/\Delta\lambda \approx 900$.
+To minimize slit losses caused by atmospheric dispersion \citep{filippenko_1982_importanceatmosphericdifferential}, the slit was oriented at or near the parallactic angle (but note that LRIS is already equipped with an atmospheric dispersion corrector).
+The LRIS spectra were reduced with the \textsc{LPipe} data-reduction pipeline \citep{perley_2019_FullyAutomatedReduction}.